jasonpoly/per-core-stability-test-script/README.md

 ## Adjust next two values to limit testing to a specific range of cores
 ```
 $first_core # Default = 0.
 First core to test in each loop.
-Any cores lower than this number will not be tested.
+Any cores lower than this will not be tested.
 $last_core  # Default = 31.
 Last core to test in each loop.
-Any cores higher than this number will not be tested.
+Any cores higher than this will not be tested.
 ```